 Why is establishing a routine important?

-Well, studies have shown that we only have so much willpower and everytime we make a decision, our willpower bank gets depleted.
+Well, studies have shown that we only have so much willpower and every time we make a decision, our willpower bank gets depleted.
 Decision fatigue is real and can be a big problem.

 Imagine, for example, that you have 10 coins at the start of your day.
-If you had to choose between breakfast of a donut and a cup of coffee and breakfast of omelette and orange juice, that’s like paying one coin from your willpower bank.
+If you had to choose between breakfast of a doughnut and a cup of coffee and breakfast of omelette and orange juice, that’s like paying one coin from your willpower bank.